irfancharania/Media-Directory-Cleaner/readme.md

 ## Logging

-The tool creates a log file named `cleanLog.log` in the specified path directory.
+The tool creates the following files in the specified path directory:

-Logs include:
-- Timestamp of cleaning operation
-- List of all deleted items
+- **`cleanLog.log`** - Detailed log of all cleaning operations with timestamps

-**Technical Note:** The logger is properly disposed using F#'s `use` binding, ensuring all logs are flushed to disk.
+- **`.lastrun`** - Tracks the last successful run date (UTC) for optimization

+The `.lastrun` file contains a UTC timestamp in ISO 8601 format (e.g., `2025-01-15T18:30:00.0000000Z`) and is used to skip directories that haven't changed since the last run, significantly improving performance on subsequent runs.

 ## Notes

+> - **Optimization**: After the first run, the tool tracks which directories have been scanned and only re-scans directories that have changed (based on creation/modification time)
-> - **Dot-prefixed directories** (like `.actors`) are never deleted themselves and are not recursed into when cleaning - their fate is determined by their parent folder
+> - **Dot-prefixed directories** (like `.actors`) and **extrafanart** folders are never evaluated for deletion - their fate is determined by their parent folder
-> - **extrafanart directories** are treated similarly - they're not recursed into, but preserved with their parent
+> - **Iterative cleaning**: The tool processes leaf directories only.
+Run multiple times to clean newly exposed leaf nodes after deletions
 > - Preview mode is the default.
 Use `--execute` to actually delete
 > - When in doubt, files are kept (conservative approach)
 > - Subtitle language detection uses ISO 639-2/3 language codes